carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

 1. Create a new Workload Identity Pool (IAM -> Workload Identity Federation -> Workload Identity Pool) and add an OIDC Provider to it with Issuer URL as `https://token.actions.githubusercontent.com`.
 2. Configure the Attribute mapping and conditions of the provider.
-3. Create a service account and connect Workload Identity Pool you just created to the service account by assigned to the Workload Identity User role.
+3. Create a service account and connect Workload Identity Pool you just created to the service account by assigning Workload Identity User role.
 For more information, see the [GCP documentation](https://cloud.google.com/iam/docs/workload-identity-federation?_ga=2.114275588.-285296507.1634918453#conditions).

-To update workflows for OIDC, you will need to make two changes to your YAML:
+To update workflows for OIDC, you will need to make two changes to your Github Action YAML:

 1. Add permissions settings for the token.
 The job or workflow run requires a permissions setting with `id-token: write`.
 You won't be able to request the OIDC JWT ID token if the permissions setting for `id-token` is set to `read` or `none`.